 The prerequisite for high energy efficiency and the very foundation of the energy transition is transparency.

 In order to meet efficiency targets and run production closer to the limit, utilities must know exactly what is happening in the network – especially at critical points – at all times.
 Only the frequent data provided by smart metering enables this degree of transparency.
-Smart energy meters give utilities a detailed overview of the actual state of the distribution network, allowing them to optimise in real time.
+Smart energy meters give utilities a detailed overview of the actual state of the distribution network, allowing them to optimize in real time.

 Also, awareness can create more energy efficient end users which benefits both themselves as well as the utility operation.